-This blog is a place to share about our adventures here on the farm.
-Our small acreage produces an over-abundance of bounty.
-We raise beef, ducks, chickens, dairy, sheep, and honey, along with virtually all the fruit/vegetables that we eat throughout the year.
+Our small acreage truly provides a bounty.
+We have raised beef, ducks, chickens, dairy, sheep, and honey, along with virtually all the fruit/vegetables that we eat throughout the year.

-Feel free contact me with inquiries, opportunities, or just to introduce yourself.
+Feel free to contact me with inquiries, opportunities, or just to introduce yourself.